-Know that different areas are going to have different ratios, cities are probably going to be very diverse, where as rural areas may be dominant in a particular demographic.
-You should also know that you are coming from the most culturally diverse campus in the United States, and we handle that differently than many mainland cultures.
+Know that different areas are going to have different ratios.
+Cities are probably going to be very diverse, whereas rural areas may be dominant in a particular demographic.
+You should also know that you are coming from one of the most culturally diverse campus in the United States, and we handle that differently than many mainland cultures.

-Most people know very little of the Hawaiian culture, it's people, or it's history.
+Most people know very little of the Hawaiian culture, its people, or its history.
 Don't be surprised if they have no idea about how the state was formed or how many islands are even in the chain.
-That said, mentioning where your from will make you an instant celebrity.
+That said, mentioning where you're from will make you an instant celebrity.

 Clubs on Campus

 Get involved!
 Enjoy this alternate culture!
-If you're shy a club is a great way to experience something you're interested, and provide common ground for friendships to form.
+If you're shy a club is a great way to experience something you're interested in, and provide common ground for friendships to form.

 Historical Sites in...

 Just as your fellow students may not know about Hawaiian history, you may not know about this location's past.
-You might be surprised of how the events at your new University shaped history.
+You might be surprised of how the events at your new college shaped history.

-Though you can find manapuas at the 7-11 in Japan, you're probably not going to find them on the mainland.
+Though you can find manapua at a 7-11 in Japan, you're probably not going to find them on the mainland.
 Rice may be replaced with potatoes, and they may be white, or golden.
-If you're on the West Coast there more more varieties of apples than you can imagine!
+If you're on the West Coast there are more varieties of apples than you can imagine!
 If you're in the deep South there will be spices comparable to those found at an Indian restaurant.